CANADA FX DEBT-C$ rides commodity surge to 5-week high

 BONDS MOSTLY FLAT

-Domestic bond prices were flat as bargain-hunting helped erase a fall suffered after news that U.S. lender CIT Group (CIT.N: Quote) may have reached a deal that could allow it to avoid bankruptcy.
+Domestic bond prices were flat as bargain-hunting helped erase a fall suffered after news that U.S. lender CIT Group (CIT.N) may have reached a deal that could allow it to avoid bankruptcy.

 A rally in global equities overnight was followed by a rise by North American stocks as the CIT news removed some uncertainty for the financial sector, which is still recovering from its deep crisis.